publishing.co.uk

 The chain: developmental → line edit → copyedit → proofread.
 In practice, many editors combine line and copy into a single "line/copy edit" pass, which is the efficient option for most indie books.

-If budget forces a single edit, choose copyediting — clean correctness protects you from the "needs editing" reviews that sink ratings, whereas style polish, while valuable, is a refinement.
+If budget forces a single edit, choose copyediting — clean correctness helps protect you from the "needs editing" reviews that can hurt ratings, whereas style polish, while valuable, is a refinement.

 What they cost in the UK (2026)